Finger-Lickin' Poisoned Books:

 - In one episode of Benson, a person with a habit of sucking on the earpiece of his reading glasses was killed by poison placed on the earpiece.

-- In the Dungeons & Dragons adventure series Curse of the Crimson Throne, the King of Korvosa is killed this way, setting the entire plot in motion.
+- In the Pathfinder adventure path Curse of the Crimson Throne, the King of Korvosa is killed this way, setting the entire plot in motion.
 The poison was placed on playing cards, and the king is a habitual nail-biter.

 - A poisoned letter stamp in Apollo Justice: Ace Attorney.
 Also upgraded to poisoned nail polish, because the intended victim, a young girl named Vera Misham, had a tendency to bite her nails a lot.